- Comprehensive Sexual and Reproductive Health

 File Under: Policy Briefs

-GHI Implementation and Sexual and Reproductive Health in Guatemala: A Progress Report
+GHI Implementation and Sexual and Reproductive Health in Ethiopia: A Progress Report

-A preliminary analysis of the U.S. Global Health Initiative in Guatemala finds that resource and policy constraints are a barrier to progress.Download this PDF
+A preliminary analysis of the implementation of the U.S. Global Health Initiative in Ethiopia finds that a focus on women and girls is already making a difference.Download this PDF

 File Under: Research Documents